A $C^1$-It\^o's formula for flows of semimartingale distributions: A verification theorem for a class of McKean-Vlasov optimal control problems

-\begin{remark} $\mathrm{(i)}$ In Theorem \ref{thm:Theorem1}, we assume the boundedness of $D_m V$ for simplicity in order to apply the $C^1$-It\^o's formula in Theorem \ref{thm:ItoC1}.
-The same results still hold if the boundedness condition is replaced by the locally integrability conditions in Assumption \ref{assum:second}.
+\begin{remark} $\mathrm{(i)}$ In Theorem \ref{thm:Theorem1}, we assume that $D_m V$ is bounded for simplicity in order to apply Theorem \ref{thm:ItoC1}.
+The same results still hold if this boundedness condition is replaced by a local integrability condition as in Assumption \ref{assum:second}.